Calculate homicide arrest rates

 The tool runs and the City_Black_Unsolved_Rates layer is added to the map.
 You'll import the symbology from the City_Point_Rates layer to this layer.

-The Import Symbology pane appears.
+The Import Symbology window appears.

-- For Symbology Layer, choose City_Point_Rates.
+- In the Import Symbology window, for Symbology Layer, choose City_Point_Rates.

 By default, the Unsolved field is chosen as the symbology field.
 This default is what you want, because you used the Unsolved field to determine the graduated symbology of the City_Point_Rates field.